-Multipumping (Figure 1.2(c)) internally uses an integer multiple of the external system clock to multiplex a multi-ported memory with fewer ports, giving the external appearance of a larger number of ports (mW/nR).
+Multipumping Multipumping (Figure 2(c)) internally uses an integer multiple of the external system clock to multiplex a multiported memory with fewer ports, giving the external appearance of a larger number of ports (mW/nR).
 This requires the addition of multiplexers and registers to hold temporary states, as well as the generation of an internal clock, and careful management of the timing of read-write operations.
 We further describe the details of implementing a multipumped design in the next section.

-4.2 Multipumping Implementations
+4.1 Multipumping Implementations

-Since multipumped memories multiplex ports over time, the order that read/write operations are performed must be carefully managed: violating the precedence of reads and writes would break the external appearance of them occurring at the same time.
+Since multipumped memories multiplex ports over time, the order of read/write operations must be carefully managed: violating the precedence of reads and writes would break the external appearance of them occurring at the same time.
 In particular, writes must be performed at the end to avoid Write-After-Read (WAR) violations where an earlier internal write updates a value before it has been read by a subsequent internal read.
-Controlling the sequence of internal reads and writes requires a Multipumping Controller (MPC), a small circuit that forcibly synchronizes two clock domains: one driven by a system clock and another driven by a multiple of the system clock, with both clock domains in-phase and synchronous to each other.
-One of the on-chip PLLs can easily generate such a relationship.
-The MPC generates phase and write-enable signals alongside the multiplied clock to force the internal operations controlled by the multiplied clock to occur with a certain phase relationship relative to the external operations controlled by the system clock (e.g.: 1-2-3 1-2-3 ... and not 2-3-1 2-3-1...).

-For non-multipumped designs, each block RAM port supports either a read or a write, hence we use the block RAMs in "simple dual-port" mode, where a port is statically defined to be for reading or writing.
+For non-multipumped designs, each block RAM port supports either a read or a write, hence we use the block RAMs in "simple dual-port" mode where a port is statically defined to be for reading or writing.
 Since multipumped designs time-multiplex the block RAM ports we can potentially exploit "true dual-port" mode, where a block RAM port can be dynamically configured for reading or writing.
-In particular, we can use this feature to multipump a banked design: use all of the ports of a banked design to perform reads until all of the reads are complete, then use all the ports to perform writes such that all block RAMs are updated together.
+For the simplest multipumped design consisting of a single block RAM, true dual-port mode can allow us to configure both ports for reads and perform pairs of reads until all are done, then configure both ports as writes and perform pairs of writes until all are done.

+A larger but more aggressive multipumped design can also exploit banking to reduce the number of cycles required to perform reads: each bank can perform two unique reads, and all banks can operate in parallel; when reads are completed, one pair of writes can be performed across all banks each cycle until all writes are performed.
 In other words, the block RAMs are read like a banked memory and are written like a replicated memory.
-Similar techniques have been published by Xilinx [23] and Actel [1] but only for certain forms of quad-port memories, whereas our implementation supports arbitrary numbers of read and write ports.
-True dual-port mode is not free: for Stratix III FPGAs [4] an M9K block RAM in simple dual-port mode has 256 locations of 32 bits, while in true dual-port mode it has 512 locations of 16 bits since the RAM output drivers are split to support two reads.
+Similar techniques have been published by Xilinx [16] and Actel [1] but only for certain forms of quad-port memories, whereas our implementation supports arbitrary numbers of read and write ports.

+True dual-port mode is not free: for Stratix III FPGAs [3] an M9K block RAM in simple dual-port mode has 256 locations of 32 bits, while in true dual-port mode it has 512 locations of 16 bits since the RAM output drivers are split to support two reads.
 Therefore true dual-port mode requires two M9K block RAMs to create a 32-bit-wide memory.
-Despite this doubling, the number of block RAMs required remains practical since it never needs to exceed twice the number of read ports: one block RAM pair for every read port, as explained below.
-Even an 8W/16R purely multipumped memory would need only 32 block RAMs.
+Despite this doubling, the number of block RAMs required remains practical: even an 8W/16R purely multipumped memory would need only one block RAM pair to support each read port, for a total of 32.